evelinakireilyte/Tastebook/README.md

 ### Day 2-3 - Back-end

 First of all we have created a recipe model to include desired fields and defined the type of input for each field.
-Same approach was taken to define comments and user models.
+The same approach was taken to define comments and user models.
 Knowing the features we were looking to implement, we have established embedded and virtual relationships under recipe schema to display comments, number of likes and average rating, while virtual relationships under user model were created to display user created, liked and rated recipes.

 #### Code Snippet - Models and virtual relationships implemented
 <img src="https://res.cloudinary.com/eevelynaa1/image/upload/v1641898132/github/tastebook_6_v3vmpo.png" width="400">  <img src="https://res.cloudinary.com/eevelynaa1/image/upload/v1641898137/github/tastebook_5_bk6xpx.png" width="400">

 Once models and relationships were defined, we have moved onto CRUD functionality, authorisation and router implementation with secure routes for editing, creating, liking, deleting and rating of recipes.
-We used Insomnia to test back-end and see if embedded and virtual schema's were populated with the correct information.
+We used Insomnia to test the back-end and see if embedded and virtual schema's were populated with the correct information.

 ### Day 3-7 - Front-end